 Program: Pacific Islands Studies (BA)

-1.3 Students can recognize and explain indigenous issues and concerns.
+3. 1.3 Students can explain indigenous issues and concerns.

-1.5 Students can engage with Pacific Island communities at home or abroad.
+5. 1.5 Students can interact with and advocate for Pacific Island communities at home or abroad.

 2) Your program's SLOs are published as follows.
 Please update as needed.